 Boulder Creek Floodplain Mapping Update

-The Boulder Creek Floodplain Mapping Study evaluated the floodplain from the area east of the confluence with Fourmile Canyon Creek, approximately three-quarters of a mile east of 61st Street, upstream to the mouth of Boulder Canyon west of Boulder's city limits.
-The study area encompassed a reach length of seven miles.
+The Boulder Creek Floodplain Mapping Study evaluated the floodplain from the area west of 61st Street, upstream to the mouth of Boulder Canyon, west of Boulder city limits.
+The study area encompassed a reach length of five and a half miles.

-The proposed floodplain maps are being developed based on:
+The proposed floodplain maps were developed based on:

 Planning Board Public Hearing - March 15, 2012